dataworkshop/dw-katowice-project/citybike/meeting_1/README.md

 <h1> MEETING no 1.
 Introduction, data overview, first insight.</h1>

-In this module, you can find the Pandas cheatsheets, the PDF with list of tasks and the PDF with an overview of the rental system.
+In this module, you can find:
++ the PDF with list of tasks and the PDF with an overview of the rental system.
++ the Pandas cheatsheets
++ the notebooks with code and comments
++ the csv files with data

 <h3> Things to do before the meeting:</h3>